-Under this agreement, VWPL will endeavour to provide up to a maximum of 3 Ml/d, with a maximum instantaneous flow of 36 l/s.
+Under this agreement, VWPL will endeavour to provide up to a maximum of 3 Ml/d and 1,000 Ml/year, with a maximum instantaneous flow of 36 l/s.
 Currently, Wessex Water does not take its full allowance.

-Also, VWPL will have the right to instruct Wessex Water to reduce the 3MI/d on a 'litre by litre' basis, should:
+Also, VWPL will have the right to instruct Wessex Water to reduce the 3MI/d on a 'm3 by m3' basis, should: